astronomer/docs/astro/deployment-health-incidents.md

 :::info Private Preview: Deployment Health Alerts

-You can configure alerts for Deployment health incidents, so that you are automatically notified via Slack, PagerDuty, or email if certain Deployment health incidents occur.
+You can configure alerts for Deployment health incidents so that you are automatically notified via Slack, PagerDuty, or email if certain Deployment health incidents occur.
 See [Astro Alerts](alerts.md) for setup information.

 :::